 Today’s customers demand information ANYWHERE & ANYTIME.
 And with the rapid digital advances and technological changes, marketers are scrambling trying to keep up.
 Most would agree that it is imperative to have a presence on multiple channels but that is not enough.
 Consumers expect a seamless experience, an omni-channel experience.

 Omni-channel goes well beyond matching your storefront colors to your website colors.
-Take a time to look at our perspective on omni-channel to help reap the benefits of implementing this type of customer experience.
+Take the time to look at our perspective on omni-channel to help reap the benefits of implementing this type of customer experience.

 What is Omni-Channel?

 Before implementing an omni-channel strategy, it is important to understand what it is.
-Tech Target defines omni-channel as “a multichannel approach to sales that seeks to provide the customer with a seamless shopping experience whether the customer is shopping online from a desktop or mobile device, by telephone or in a bricks and mortar store”.
-With the plethora of platforms available for consumers to engage with a business, shoppers expect their experience in-store, online and across devices to be complementary and fluid.
+Tech Target defines omni-channel as “a multichannel approach to sales that seeks to provide the customer with a seamless shopping experience whether the customer is shopping online from a desktop or mobile device, by telephone or in a brick and mortar store”.
+With the plethora of platforms available for consumers to engage with a business, shoppers expect their experience in-store, online, and across devices to be complementary and fluid.
 Much easier said than done, but it all starts with understanding your ubiquitous customer.

 Understanding the Omni-Channel Customer

 Every person prefers a different way to search.
 With all the possible paths a consumer can take to complete a purchase, it is important that you can reach them on all devices.
 Marketo researched the shoppers multi-device buying path and here is what they found: